scalp42/Cinchy/README.md

 #### What? ####

-Cinchy is my use of Cinch.rb to create an easier to build IRC bot.
+Cinchy is the use of Cinch.rb to create an easier to build IRC bot.
 To achieve this Cinchy is able to scan the plugins/ directory and preload all plugins that inherit from the BotPlugins module into Cinch.

 Cinch also includes a helper !commands that uses a monkey patch Cinch::Bot class to expose the events attribute and list the commands the bot responds to.